Community Agreements

 Community Agreements serve to:

-- Allow a class to add or edit agreements to adapt to challenging social interactions
+- Allow a class to add or edit agreements to adapt to changing or challenging social interactions

-Below are community agreements we would suggest.
-Also consider these other examples of community agreements from New School colleagues and others.
+Below are some common and effective community agreements.
+Also these are other examples of community agreements from New School colleagues and others.

 - Be respectful – of your own feelings and those of others, as well as of all races, cultures, sexual orientations, gender identities, religions, class backgrounds, abilities, body sizes and perspectives when speaking.

-- Recognize your own and others’ privilege – When entering a space, when speaking or not speaking be aware of privilege based on many forms of identity.
-At the same time, don’t assume the identity of others.
+- Recognize your own and others’ privilege – When entering a space, when speaking or not speaking, be aware of privilege based on many forms of identity.
+At the same time, don’t assume the identity of others. (“Make no assumptions.”)

-- Honor silence and time for reflection – This also allows time for others to move up their speaking.
-Practice waiting: W.A.I.T. – why am I talking?
+- Honor silence and time for reflection: This also allows time for others to move up their speaking.
+Practice W.A.I.T.: why am I talking?

-- Agree to disagree… but don’t disengage – Listen with the intent of understanding, not to agree or to believe what is being said.
-Your presence adds value to our group process.
+- Agree to disagree, but not to disengage: Listen with the intent of understanding.
 You do not have to agree or believe anything shared; your job is to listen for understanding.
 Disagree with the statement, not the person if you must disagree.

 - Acknowledge the liveliness of language – As an example, “you guys” may be intended as gender neutral but may not be received as such; the term “queer” can be offensive to one person and essential for another.